raiden-network/raiden/docs/custom-setups/custom_token.rst

    -  **token_name = MyToken**
    -  **token_symbol = TKN**

-5. Click the orange **"transact"** button.
+5. Click the **"transact"** button.
 6. Confirm the transaction from MetaMask when prompted.

 In the Remix Ethereum IDE terminal you should now see an output similar to the picture below.
 Congratulations, you have now successfully deployed a token to Ethereum!

 .. image:: remix_deploy3.png

-You can click the link in the terminal output that starts with "https://goerli.etherscan.io..." to open a new tab with all the details of the transaction you just sent.
+You can copy the transaction-hash and insert it in the seach-bar at "https://goerli.etherscan.io" to inspect all details of the transaction you just sent.

 All you need to do to start using your token is to :doc:`download and install Raiden <../overview_and_guide>` and register your token in Raiden, either in the :ref:`Web Interface <webui_register_token>` or by using the :ref:`API <api_tut_register_token>`.